shn66/simple_routing_engine/README.md

 `map.osm` is an XML file road network data from Open Street Maps containing nodes and ways in the area.
 A way is a path between nodes.
 A way can be a road, a river, a railway, etc. Each way has a list of nodes that it connects.
 Each node has a latitude and longitude.

-The routing engine should does the following:
+The routing engine does the following:
 * Read the map data from 'map.osm' XML file
 * Build a graph from the map data
 * A function API that accepts start and end points